RADAR: Benchmarking Language Models on Imperfect Tabular Data: Results Discussion

-\xhdrPunc{RQ5: How does test-time compute affect performance?} We analyze the number of LM output (completion + thinking) tokens and its relationship to performance.
+We analyze the number of LM output (completion + thinking) tokens and its relationship to performance.
 Under direct prompting, models generally perform better with more test-time compute (Fig.~\ref{fig:thinking_budget}a).
 However, this is not a direct relationship. o4-mini, for example, performs better then o3-mini and while using less tokens.
 In contrast, when equipped with code, additional output tokens offer less optimal gains.
 This is observed in both the competitive performance of general-purpose models (Fig.~\ref{fig:thinking_budget}a) and on o4-mini as we increase thinking budget (Fig.~\ref{fig:thinking_budget}b).
-Developing systems that better coordinate between text tabular reasoning and code execution could significantly improve performance and efficiency under token constraints.